-The researchers recruited 27 healthy participants between the ages of 20 and 37 years, 15 of whom were female.
+The researchers recruited 27 healthy participants aged 20–37 years.
+Of these participants, 15 were female, and 12 were male.
 The researchers worked with various groups of these participants for different experiments.

 For some of these experiments, the researchers played the participants repetitive sounds with frequencies between 0 and 250 hertz (Hz).
 They also played these sounds at progressively shorter intervals to determine the point at which some of these sounds became unpleasant.

-“We […] asked participants when they perceived the sounds as being rough (distinct from each other) and when they perceived them as smooth (forming one continuous and single sound),” says one of the researchers, Luc Arnal.
+“We […] asked participants when they perceived the sounds as being rough (distinct from each other) and when they perceived them as smooth (forming one continuous and single sound),” explains researcher Luc Arnal in an interview with Science Daily.

 The team found that the upper limit of sound roughness occurs when the stimulus reaches about 130 Hz.
 “Above this limit, the frequencies are heard as forming only one continuous sound,” explains Arnal.

-To understand when, exactly, rough sounds become unpleasant, the researchers also asked the participants — as they were listening to sounds of different frequencies — to rate the sounds on a scale from one to five, with five meaning “unbearable.”
+To understand when, exactly, rough sounds become unpleasant, the researchers also asked the participants — as they were listening to sounds of different frequencies — to rate the sounds on a scale from 1 to 5, with 5 meaning “unbearable.”

 “The sounds considered intolerable were mainly between 40 and 80 Hz, i.e., in the range of frequencies used by alarms and human screams, including those of a baby,” notes Arnal.

 These unpleasant sounds are those that humans can perceive from a distance — the ones that really grab our attention.
-“That’s why alarms use these rapid repetitive frequencies to maximize the chances that they are detected and gain our attention,” Arnal adds.
+“That’s why alarms use these rapid repetitive frequencies to maximize the chances that they are detected and gain our attention,” adds Arnal.